juanjecilla/Repo-Downloader/README.md

 # Repo-Downloader

 Python CLI utility to download repositories from remote origins with autodetection, multibranch support and zipping.
-Very useful to create a general backup of yout projects.
+Very useful to create a general backup of your projects.

 ## Roadmap
 - [x] Bitbucket API support.